PHILIPPE BOLTON, RECORDER MAKER

 The chart shows the position of the nodes and antinodes.
 There is one graph for velocity and one for pressure variations along the air column.
 The arrows show the direction of the vibrations.
 The recorder's bore profile, and the open (o) and closed (x) holes are shown underneath.

 Opening a hole could amount to cutting the air column at that point, but on recorders the holes are not big enough, so the air pressure and velocity diminish gradually further down.
-This makes cross or fork fingerings like this one possible.

 The nodes and antinodes described here are velocity nodes and antinodes.

-Recorder air column Recorder air column
+Recorder air column

-= closed hole
+= closed hole;